stratisproject/StratisBitcoinFullNode/README.md

 Bitcoin Implementation in C#
 ----------------------------

-Stratis is implementation the Bitcoin protocol in C# on the .NET Core platform.
+Stratis is implementation the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
 The daemon is a full implementation of the Stratis Bitcoin Full Node.
 Stratis Bitcoins is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project.

-We're using [.NET Core](https://dotnet.github.io/) for cross platform capabilities.
+The [.NET Core](https://dotnet.github.io/) is cross-platform, supporting Windows, macOS and Linux.
 Join the community at [slack](https://stratisplatform.slack.com)

 Running A FullNode